Cafeteria Revival Checklist

 Is there an efficient process for students to get through the servery without long line-ups?

-- Consider having multiple lunch periods, having an extra staff person (or student volunteer) behind the server or redesigning the area
+- If not consider redesigning the area, having multiple lunch periods, or having additional staff (or student volunteers) behind the server.

 Are there interactive activities in the cafeteria during the lunch period?

-- Have different student groups host activities in the cafeteria such as trivia games, board games or puzzles
+- Invite different student groups to host activities such as trivia, board games or puzzles

 - Set up a charging station for students